-- A. Application.
-An application for a solar energy system shall contain: - I. Project narrative.
-A narrative identifying the applicant, facility owner, site owner, proposed operator, and a description of the proposed facility including an overview of the facility and its location; the size of the site and the facility area; the current use of the site; the estimated time for construction and proposed date for commencement of operations; the planned maximum generated capacity of the facility identified as AC and/or DC; the approximate number, panel design details and expected lot coverage of solar panels, equipment, and supporting accessory structures to be constructed; and how and where the electricity generated at the facility will be transmitted, including the location of the proposed electric grid interconnection; and a statement that addresses how the facility will be in compliance with the comprehensive plan.
-The statement shall address the following: - (1) Why the applicant believes the proposal will not be of substantial detriment to adjacent properties. - (2) Why the applicant believes that the character of the zoning district will not be changed by the proposed action; and - (3) How the proposal will be in conformance with the additional regulations provided in Article IV of this chapter, and amendments of this chapter, and with the public health, safety, and general welfare. - II.
+- site owner, proposed operator, and describing the proposed facility including an overview of the facility and its location; the size of the site and the facility area; the current use of the site; the estimated time for construction and proposed date for commencement of operations; the planned maximum generated capacity of the facility identified as AC and/or DC; the approximate number, representative types and expected footprint of solar equipment to be constructed, including, without limitation, photovoltaic panels; ancillary facilities, if applicable; and how and where the electricity generated at the facility will be transmitted, including the location of the proposed electric grid interconnection; and a statement that addresses how the facility will be in compliance with the comprehensive plan.
+The statement shall address the following: - (1) Why the applicant believes the proposal will not be of substantial detriment to adjacent properties, - (2) Why the applicant believes that the character of the zoning district will not be changed by the proposed action; and - (3) How the proposal will be in harmony with the purpose and intent of chapter 10 of the Montgomery County Code, with the uses permitted by-right in the corresponding zoning district, with additional regulations provided in Article IV of this chapter, and amendments of this chapter, and with the public health, safety, and general welfare. - II.
 Concept plan.
-The concept plan shall include the following information: - (1) Property lines, minimum required buffer areas, and any proposed buffer areas and setback lines that exceed the minimum requirements. - (2) A vicinity map showing the proposed site, together with prominent landmarks, physical features, and transmission lines.
+The concept plan shall include the following information: - (1) Property lines, minimum required buffer areas, and any proposed buffer areas and setback lines that exceed the minimum requirements. - (2) An area map showing the proposed site within a five-mile radius, together with prominent landmarks, physical features, and transmission lines. - (3) Existing and proposed buildings structures and other improvements, including preliminary location(s) of the proposed solar equipment. - (4) Existing and proposed access roads, permanent entrances, temporary construction entrances, drives, and other areas requiring access to parking, including written confirmation from the Virginia Department of Transportation (VDOT) that all entrances satisfy applicable VDOT requirements.